- Latin America

 5 Reasons Why You Can't Afford to Buy a $300 Online TEFL Course

 Written by: Lindsay Campher Krasinski

 You have done it.
-You have finally decided you are going to teach English abroad.
+You are going to change careers and teach English online!
+Or even BIGGER, you have finally decided you are going to teach English abroad.
 You have told your friends and family you are following your dreams!
 Congratulations!
 Next step…wait, I need a TEFL certification?
-Why are the prices for tuition on one site $300, and the next site over $1,000!
+Why are tuition prices on one website $300 and over $1,000 on another?
 HELP!

 1. You want a job as an English teacher.

 Schools hiring English teachers abroad and online want their employees to be trained to do the job.
 Schools are not naïve, they know the difference between a professional certification class and an automated online class.
 They can simply look up your school and see its curriculum, syllabus, tutors (because a $300 class WILL NOT have professors).
 Better yet, in the interview as they are inquiring about your knowledge of teaching English as a foreign language, they can see right away how well you were trained.
 “Can you explain how you would best go about teaching intonation of syllables”?

 If you're considering teaching English online, it's important to mention that as the industry becomes more and more popular, getting hired with top online language schools is getting more competitive.
 If you're planning to private tutor online, it's all about attracting students and then keeping your students.
 You can really only do that with a strong resume and ultimately running your classes at a high level.